Paterson Products Ltd

 Processing equipment was initially sold separately, see back cover of brochure, above.

-The enlarger was given a Design Council Award in spring 1973 when first marketed.
+The enlarger was given a Design Council Award in spring 1973 though was marketed from mid-January 1973 (see AP issue, 17th Jan 1973)

 Apr 1974